Desnica Radivojević

-Desnica Radivojević (Десница Радивојевић; born 14 December 1952) is a Bosnian politician who serves as Minister of Planning in the Government of the Federation of Bosnia and Herzegovina.
+Desnica Radivojević (Десница Радивојевић; born 14 December 1952) is a Bosnian politician who served as Minister of Planning in the Government of the Federation of Bosnia and Herzegovina.
 Radivojević was a member of the Party of Democratic Action until June 2012.

 Early life

 Radivojević, an ethnic Serb, was born in Srebrenica, and attended elementary school and high school there.
 He then graduated from the Faculty of Engineering, University of Maribor, in Slovenia in 1979.

 Career

 In Bratunac, he worked as a high school professor as of 1979.
 In 1980 he was conscripted in the Yugoslav People's Army.
 In 1981, he was employed in the "Energoinvest" Sarajevo – Factory of Car Batteries Srebrenica, working as senior associate, technologist-constructor, then as Director of the Maintenance Service and Assistant Director for Development until 1983.

 As of 1983, he was a Director of the Factory of Tin Containers under the holding company "UPI" Sarajevo, where he worked until 1992.
 Between 1992 and 1996 he was a director in the company Corad in Bajina Bašta, Serbia.
 He became a member of the Electricity Steering Committee in 1996, where he worked for next two years.
 Between 1998 and 2000 he was once again a director of the tin packing factory.